Anne Chapman: Life and career

-Chapman also conducted ethnographic research among the Lenca of Honduras, starting in 1965-66, and continuing through the 1980s.
+Chapman also conducted ethnographic research among the Lenca of Honduras, starting in 1965–66, and continuing through the 1980s.
 Her work followed up on analysis by Kirchhoff on "cultural areas," particularly Mesoamerica.
 She sought to address a doubt raised by Kirchhoff about whether the Lenca should be considered a Mesoamerican group, ultimately resolving the question in the affirmative in an article entitled "Los Lencas de Honduras en el siglo XVI," published in 1978.
 In addition, in 1985-86 she published a two-volume study of Lenca rituals and tradition titled Los Hijos del Copal y la Candela.

 In 1961, Chapman became a member of the French Centre National de la Recherche Scientifique, working under Claude Lévi-Strauss until 1969, and eventually retiring from the center in 1987.
 During her long career as an ethnographer, she was associated with various other research centers in Europe and the Americas, including: the Musée de l'Homme in Paris, France; the Research Institute for the Study of Man in New York City; the Instituto Hondureño de Antropología in Tegucigalpa, Honduras; and the Instituto Nacional de Antropología in Buenos Aires, Argentina.

 In 1964, Chapman was invited to join the team of archaeologist Annette Laming-Emperaire on a project in Tierra del Fuego, Argentina.
-Although not an archaeologist by training, Chapman accepted for the opportunity to meet Lola Kiepja and Ángela Loij, some of the last few living Selk'nam (Ona) of Tierra del Fuego.
-After finishing the archaeology project, Chapman met with Lola and recorded her speaking and singing in Selk'nam, as well as her memories of life as a Selk'nam.
-Although Lola died in 1966, Chapman was able to continue working with the remaining Selk'nam in Tierra del Fuego.
-In 1976, she co-produced a film about the Selk'nam along with Ana Montes, The Onas: Life and Death in Tierra del Fuego.
+Although not an archaeologist by training, Chapman accepted for the opportunity to meet Lola Kiepja and Ángela Loij, some of the last few living Selkʼnam (Ona) of Tierra del Fuego.
+After finishing the archaeology project, Chapman met with Lola and recorded her speaking and singing in Selkʼnam, as well as her memories of life as a Selkʼnam.
+Although Lola died in 1966, Chapman was able to continue working with the remaining Selkʼnam in Tierra del Fuego.
+In 1976, she co-produced a film about the Selkʼnam along with Ana Montes, The Onas: Life and Death in Tierra del Fuego.
 In 1985, she expanded her fieldwork to include the remaining Yahgans in Tierra del Fuego, Chile.